 We talked about Neil Bartlett‘s beautiful book Who Was That Man.
 Required reading for any young gay.

 There were many occasions these past weeks when I noticed how relaxed I was, at peace, living in my own body, inhabiting the life I have rather than the life I thought I wanted.
 There were, of course, other occasions when a face from the past popped into view and caused momentary consternation.
-The vile, blond publicist from NYC.
-Or the ex boyfriend who cycled around town with his thin calves and sad eyes.
-I ignored the ex and engaged with the publicist who sat in his chair, unable to keep and love another man because of his crippling narcissism.
+The vile, blond publicist/image consultant, owner of Black Frame Brian Phillips who, wether he likes it or not, is in my social orbit but never bothers to be cordial.
+Or the ex boyfriend Chris Shipman who cycled around town with his thin calves and sad eyes.
+I ignored the ex and engaged with fey Brian Phillips who sat in his chair as I forcefully reminded him what an evil cunt he can be and how he seems unable to keep and love another man due to his crippling narcissism.